Benny the Bull: Biography / retired versions

 Benjamin T. "Benny" Bull, has been the mascot of the Chicago Bulls for more than 50 years first at Chicago Stadium (1969–1994), and now at the United Center (1994–present).
 He has become just as popular as some of the franchise's most notable figures, such as players Michael Jordan, Scottie Pippen, Dennis Rodman, and head coach Phil Jackson.
 Benny is one of the longest-tenured mascots in the NBA and in all of professional sports.

 Benny was named after Ben Bentley, the Bull's first Public Relations Manager and Stadium Announcer.
 Benny was one of the promotional tools general manager Pat Williams employed to boost the Bulls' arena entertainment and attendance.

 The current and most popular Benny has had many "relatives" or family members over the years.
 His great-grandfather, in the late 1960s, was the first NBA mascot.
 Along with Dick Motta and Jerry Sloan, he was ejected by Earl Strom for interfering with the action on the court in the Bulls' 113–90 loss in Game 3 of the NBA Western Conference Finals at the Milwaukee Arena on April 20, 1974.
-Many other variations/family members of the bull where passed on to different ones, including Benny's chubby predecessor (or father) in the 1990s.
+Many other variations/family members of the bull were passed on to different ones, including Benny's chubby predecessor (or father) in the 1990s.
 A slim, dunking bull mascot named "Da Bull" was added at the time.
 According to an article on the Bulls' website: "Da Bull is Benny the Bull's cousin, and he made his first appearance at a Bulls game during the 1995–96 season.
 That is why his uniform number is 95.

 Among Da Bull's many talents are tumbling, gymnastics, playing basketball, break dancing, reading, officiating basketball games, and most importantly, performing his signature slam dunks.

 Da Bull does not have a tail like other Bulls.
 He lost his tail while practicing his amazing dunks at the United Center.
 By not having a tail, Da Bull has been able to perform even more slam dunks and tumbling because his long, skinny tail no longer gets in the way.

 An injury to his hoof during the 1999–2000 Bulls season sidelined Da Bull briefly, but he returned to the trampoline after a short recovery period."
 His performer, Chester Brewer, was arrested in 2004 for illegally selling marijuana from his car, therefore retiring the mascot.